-Bruce Riedel, a senior fellow at the Brookings Institution and a former CIA analyst, says the Revolutionary Guard was created as a "counterweight to the regular military, and to protect the revolution against a possible coup."
-Khomeini's revolutionary government, which toppled the U.S.-backed regime of Shah Mohammad Reza Pahlavi, was seeking to avoid a repeat of a successful 1953 coup that ousted another revolutionary government.
+Bruce Riedel, a senior fellow at the Brookings Institution and former CIA analyst, says the Revolutionary Guard was created as a "counterweight to the regular military, and to protect the revolution against a possible coup."
+In establishing the Guards, Khomeini was seeking to avoid a repeat of a successful 1953 coup that ousted a previous revolutionary government.
 But the Guards' activities in recent years have been aimed at protecting Iranian interests far beyond Tehran.

 Becoming a Player at Home

 The alleged spread of the Revolutionary Guards' external influence coincides with a growing cachet at home.
-Mehdi Khalaji, a fellow at the Washington Institute for Near East Policy, wrote in August 2007 that "the Revolutionary Guards are the spine of the current political structure [in Iran] and a major player in the Iranian economy."
+Mehdi Khalaji, a fellow at the Washington Institute for Near East Policy, wrote in 2007 that "the Revolutionary Guards are the spine of the current political structure [in Iran] and a major player in the Iranian economy."
 The Guards' political influence began its ascendancy as a counterweight to former reformist president Mohammad Khatami.
 But analysts say the number of former Guards entering political life spiked during President Mahmoud Ahmadinejad's first term, beginning in 2005.
-Khamenei has appointed former Revolutionary Guards commanders to top political posts like the presidency (Ahmadinejad) and key institutions, like the Islamic Republic of Iran Broadcasting Corporation (Ezzatollah Zarghami), the Supreme National Security Council (Saeed Jalili), and the Expediency Council (Mohsen Rezaei, a 2009 presidential challenger).
-Ali Alfoneh, an expert on the Revolutionary Guards and a visiting fellow at the American Enterprise Institute, says this increase was a tactical move by Khamenei to counter pressures at home, and abroad.
+Supreme Leader Ali Khamenei has appointed former Revolutionary Guards commanders to top political posts like the presidency (Ahmadinejad) and major institutions, like the Islamic Republic of Iran Broadcasting Corporation (Ezzatollah Zarghami), the Supreme National Security Council (Saeed Jalili), and the Expediency Council (Mohsen Rezaei, a 2009 presidential challenger).
+Ali Alfoneh, an expert on the Revolutionary Guards and a visiting fellow at the American Enterprise Institute, says this increase was a tactical move by Khamenei to counter pressures at home and abroad.
 He "must have considered former members of the Revolutionary Guards better at crisis management at home...but also better [suited] to counter external pressure on the nuclear issue," Alfoneh says.

 A Money Machine

-Political clout and military might are not only attributes of today's Revolutionary Guard Corps.
-It is also a major financial player.
-The Los Angeles Times estimated in 2007 that the group, which was tasked with rebuilding the country after the war with Iraq, now has ties to over one hundred companies that control roughly $12 billion in construction and engineering capital.
-CFR Senior Fellow Ray Takeyh has linked the Guards to university laboratories, weapons manufacturers--including Defense Industries Organization--and companies connected to nuclear technology.
-Khalaji, of the Washington Institute, lists the Bahman Group, which manufactures cars for Mazda, among Guards-owned companies.
+Political clout and military might are not the only attributes of today's Revolutionary Guard Corps; it is also a major financial player.
+The Los Angeles Times estimated in 2007 that the group, which was tasked with rebuilding the country after the Iran-Iraq War, now has ties to more than one hundred companies that control roughly $12 billion in construction and engineering capital.
+CFR Senior Fellow Ray Takeyh has linked the Guards to university laboratories, weapons manufacturers, and companies connected to nuclear technology.
 And Wehrey writes that "the IRGC has extended its influence into virtually every sector of the Iranian market."
-The engineering firm Khatam al-Anbia, for instance, has been awarded over 750 government contracts for infrastructure, oil, and gas projects, he says.
+The Guards-controlled engineering firm Khatam al-Anbia, for instance, has been awarded more than 750 government contracts for infrastructure, oil, and gas projects, he says.

-Analysts differ widely on what the future holds for Iran's Revolutionary Guard Corps.
-Some, like Alfoneh, suggest the Guards' rising political and economic clout has put it in a position to challenge the clerical establishment.
-"For the past thirty years, the Islamic republic has been based on a fundamental alliance between the clergy and the Revolutionary Guards," Alfoneh says, "where the clerics have been ruling the country, and the Revolutionary Guards has guarded the Islamic republic" and its values.
-But now the dynamic has changed to "where the Revolutionary Guards is both ruling, and guarding."
-Stanford's Milani, writing in The New Republic, suggests that the post-June 2009 election crisis in Iran could strengthen the Guards' hand even more.
-If Khamenei calls on the Revolutionary Guards for a full crackdown on protestors, Milani says it would be "difficult to imagine the IRGC quelling the current protests and then simply turning power over to the clergy."
-Milani adds: "It is even conceivable that faced with irresolution among the clergy, they will act on their own, and establish a military dictatorship that uses Islam as its ideological veneer--similar to Pakistan under Muhammad Zia-ul-Haq."
+In recent years, analysts have differed widely on what the future holds for Iran's Revolutionary Guard Corps.
+Some, like Alfoneh, have suggested the Guards' rising political and economic clout has put it in a position to challenge the clerical establishment.
+"For the past thirty years, the Islamic Republic has been based on a fundamental alliance between the clergy and the Revolutionary Guards," Alfoneh says, "where the clerics have been ruling the country, and the Revolutionary Guards have guarded the Islamic Republic" and its values.
+But now the dynamic has changed to one in which "the Revolutionary Guards are both ruling and guarding."

-Wehrey doubts the Guard and its commanders would go that far.
-For one, Wehrey notes, the organization today is overly factionalized and made up of competing currents.
-During the Khatami era, for instance, the Guards' leadership supported conservative elements within the Iranian establishment, while the rank-and-file were more empathetic to the reformists.
-Under Ahmadinejad, splits have emerged most noticeably on economic policy.
+Wehrey doubts that the Guard and its commanders would go that far.
+For one, he notes, the organization today is factionalized and made up of competing currents.
+During the Khatami era, for instance, the Guards' leadership supported conservative elements within the Iranian establishment, while the rank and file were more empathetic to the reformists.
+Under Ahmadinejad, splits emerged most noticeably on economic policy.
 And to suggest that the Guards would orchestrate an overt bid for power misses the "checks and balances on the system," Wehrey says.
-"There is so much else going on behind the scenes.
-It's intensely driven by personalities, by political differences that overlap the formal structures.
-To say that the Guards are acting in lockstep to assert themselves as a political actor ignores the factional divisions . . . that permeate the Guards."